shayaansultan/tp/docs/DeveloperGuide.md

 ### Glossary

-- **Mainstream OS**: Windows, Linux, Unix, MacOS

-- **Private contact detail**: A contact detail that is not meant to be shared with others

-- **Quick Contact Addition**: Allows users to rapidly add new contacts to their address book during networking events.
-Generates a unique ID for each contact.

-- **Command Format**: The syntax used to input commands in ContactSwift.
-Example commands include adding or deleting contacts, and the format must be followed for successful execution.
+- **Command Format**: Describes the syntax used to input commands in ContactSwift.
+Examples include adding or deleting contacts.
+Commands must adhere to this format for successful execution.

-- **Contact Deletion**: Enables users to remove contacts they no longer need, contributing to the organization of their address book.
-Requires a valid contact ID for deletion.
+- **Contact Deletion**: Allows users to remove contacts from their address book, requiring a valid contact ID for the operation.

-- **Contact Information Storage**: Allows users to store detailed information about their contacts for easy reference.
-In the initial version, information is stored in memory to simulate a database, text file, or CSV file.

-- **All Contacts List Display**: Provides users with a complete list of all their contacts for easy browsing and reference.
-Users can request the display of all contacts with their details in a user-friendly format.

-- **Contact ID**: A unique identifier assigned to each contact.
-Used in commands such as deleting a contact to specify the target contact.
+- **Contact ID**: A unique identifier assigned to each contact, used in commands such as deleting a contact to specify the target.

-- **Acceptable Values**: The valid input criteria for various fields such as contact name, email, and phone number.
-Ensures that the entered data meets the required format.
+- **Contact Information Storage**: Manages how contact details are stored within the application, which could be in-memory, in a database, text file, or CSV file, depending on configuration.

-- **Expected Outputs**: The successful outcomes or confirmation messages expected after executing specific commands, such as adding or deleting contacts.
+- **Expected Outputs**: Confirmation messages or outcomes expected after executing commands, such as successfully adding or deleting contacts.

-- **Failure Outputs**: Error messages generated when there are issues, such as missing details or incorrect command formats.
-Communicates problems to the user for troubleshooting.
+- **Failure Outputs**: Error messages that are generated in response to issues like missing details or incorrect command formats, aiding in troubleshooting.

+- **Good to Have Features**: Additional functionalities that enhance user experience, including tags for contacts, search filters, and a favorites feature for quick access.

-- **Mainstream OS**: Refers to widely used operating systems including Windows, Linux, Unix, and MacOS.
-ContactSwift is designed to work seamlessly across these platforms.
+- **Mainstream Operating Systems (OS)**: Refers to commonly used operating systems like Windows, macOS, and Linux.
+ContactSwift is designed to be compatible across these platforms, ensuring a wide user base.

-- **Private Contact Detail**: A contact detail that is not meant to be shared with others.
-Ensures the confidentiality of certain information stored in the address book.

-- **Must-have Features**: Quick Contact Addition, Contact Deletion, Contact Information Storage, and All Contacts List Display.
-Core functionalities essential for addressing the needs of business owners and managers.
+- **Must-have Features**: Core functionalities essential to the application, such as contact addition, contact deletion, contact information storage, and all contacts list display.

-- **Good to Have Features**: Additional functionalities that enhance user experience, such as tags and remarks while adding contacts, searching specific contacts, filtering based on tags, and a favorites option for quick lookup.
+- **Performance Efficiency**: The application should handle large volumes of data (e.g., up to 1,000 employee records) with response times under specific thresholds (e.g., 2 seconds) to ensure usability.

+- **System Requirements**: Specifies the technical requirements needed to run ContactSwift, including the required version of the Java Runtime Environment (JRE) and compatibility with mainstream operating systems.

+- **Security Measures**: Details the security protocols and encryption standards employed by ContactSwift to protect user data, ensuring compliance with industry security standards.

+- **User Interface (UI) Design**: The design principles guiding the application's user interface, aiming for intuitive use, minimalistic design, and a balance between CLI and GUI functionalities.

+- **User Roles and Permissions**: Describes the different levels of access and capabilities granted to users within ContactSwift, dictating what actions each user type can perform within the application.

 [Back to table of contents](#table-of-contents)